EugeneKrapivin/ComoEngineeringBlogPosts/Look out for multiple message schedulers on a service bus.md

 [4]*Message bus illustration*

-**MassTransit** is open source, .NET-based Enterprise Service Bus (ESB) software that helps Microsoft developers route messages over service buses such as RabbitMQ, MSMQ, ActiveMQ, etc.[2]
+**MassTransit** is open source, .NET-based Enterprise Service Bus (ESB) software that helps Microsoft developers route messages over service buses such as RabbitMQ, MSMQ, and ActiveMQ.[2]

 **Quartz.NET** is a pure .NET library written in C# and is a port for Quartz, the very popular open source Java job scheduling framework.[3]